-As dough ferments, enzymes derived from yeast fermentation work at breaking down the starch which develops carbon dioxide, ethanol and lactic & organic acids.
+As dough ferments, enzymes derived from yeast fermentation break down the starch.
+This allows carbon dioxide, ethanol and lactic & organic acids to be developed.

 Bigger batches of dough clearly contain more flour which introduces more variations of starch to the dough.
 A big batch of dough contains a larger variety of starches which helps the yeast and the enzymes it develops to work faster.
 The increase in the rate of fermentation and the quantities of enzymes create a dough that has superior qualities.

 Increased variations of starch aid the yeast activity.
 The levain becomes more powerful which improves and accelerates the fermentation of the dough.